Patrick Carpentier: IndyCar career

-Tracy's performance weakened Carpentier's position within the team and rumours circulating pre-2004 season suggesting Carpentier would be dropped by Forsythe Racing, in favour of Rodolfo Lavin.
+Tracy's performance weakened Carpentier's position within the team and rumours circulating pre-2004 season suggesting Carpentier would be dropped by Forsythe Racing, in favour of Rodolfo Lavín.
 Instead, Gerald Forsythe decided to run a third car for Lavin.
 Allegedly, Patrick kept his ride because of his marketing popularity in his homeland.
 He would repay Forsythe by retaining the Grand Prix of Monterey.
 Despite finishing higher than Paul Tracy in the 2004 championship, Carpentier left the team and the series for the 2005 season, joining Eddie Cheever's Cheever Racing in the IndyCar Series.
 Due to his excellent record on oval tracks he was expected to do well (most of the IndyCar Series races are on ovals which had become virtually extinct in Champ Car), but uncompetitive Toyota engines prevented any major success.
 He ended tenth in the standings with two third places and eleven top-tens out of seventeen races.

 The 2005 season would be Carpentier's last in open-wheel competition.
-In a 2016 interview, the Canadian acknowledged he had decided to retire after seeing Ryan Briscoe's crash into the catchfence at the Chicagoland race; other major IRL crashes like the one suffered by Kenny Bräck in the 2003 finale at Texas also played a role in his decision.
+In a 2016 interview, he acknowledged he had decided to retire after seeing Ryan Briscoe's crash into the catchfence at the Chicagoland race; other major IRL crashes like the one suffered by Kenny Bräck in the 2003 finale at Texas also played a role in his decision.
 In his nine years as a competitor in CART and IRL's IndyCar, Carpentier finished 85 times in the top-ten, and stood on the podium 24 times.

 Sports car career

 Shortly after the end of his IndyCar career, Carpentier drove a Crawford-Lexus DP03 for former boss Eddie Cheever in the 2006 Rolex 24 at Daytona.
 He then competed in the 2006 CASCAR Super Series event at Cayuga Speedway.
 Carpentier started 21st in the Dave Jacobs Racing car and finished sixth.
 From there he tried his hand at Grand-Am Road Racing, running a partial season with SAMAX Motorsport piloting their Riley Mk XI.

-He re-signed for another season with SAMAX, to drive a Daytona Prototype in the 2007 Grand-Am Rolex Sports Car Series, alongside either Milka Duno or Ryan Dalziel.
+Carpentier re-signed for another season with SAMAX, to drive a Daytona Prototype in the 2007 Grand-Am Rolex Sports Car Series, alongside either Milka Duno or Ryan Dalziel.
 The highlight of this partnership was their second place in the Rolex 24 at Daytona.
 The trio also shared their Riley-Pontiac Mk XI with another British driver, Darren Manning.
 They finished on the same lap as the winner, just 75.845 seconds behind after 24 hours of racing, leading for 121 of the 668 laps.
 Carpentier last race for SAMAX was the 400 km Montreal, where he finished tenth, partnered by Kris Szekeres, took place on August 3, 2007.
 He later left SAMAX to pursue a career in NASCAR, with his first race (the NAPA Auto Parts 200) the next day.